Friday, January 12, 2007

 Makes About 2 Cups

-This recipe is non-traditional because it has bread and heavy cream in it, which makes a lush, light aïoli, particularly lovely with salad niçoise and with fish in place of tartar sauce.
+This is not a traditional Provençal aïoli because it contains bread and heavy cream, which give it a lush, light texture.
+It is particularly lovely with salad niçoise and with fish in place of tartar sauce.

 1 thick slice day-old French bread, crust removed